kadena-docs/kadena-docs/docs/coding-projects/rotate-auth.md

 - How to allow users to update information in tables based on their keyset.
 - How to change ownership by rotating keyset values to authorize a new owner.

-Within the `auth` module, you need to define the functions, table, and keysets for the smart contract to complete this coding projects.
+To implement these features, you'll create an `auth` module with four functions, one table, and two keysets:

 ![Rotate wallet keys overview](/img/rotate-auth-overview.png)